nikolasscuro/multiphaseEulerFoamThermochimica/README.md

   At the same time, both, the OpenFOAM tutorial case AND the solver should 100% match the desired chemical reaction, modifying all necessary headers, otherwise, errors will occur.
 The current example is designed for only two phases liquid+gas, where the liquid is a molten salt mixture with several species and the gas contains an inert component (Argon) and a reactive one (Fluorine (F2)).

-If you use a different set of species, and components, rename everything according to your database.
+If you use a different set of species or molten salt system, modify everything according to your database.
 Example:

 1) gaseousOutputs.H